Chanel may limit purchases more in exclusivity drive | Business

 Blondiaux said Chanel could implement further increases in July to account for currency fluctuations - particularly the weakness of the euro - and inflation.
 High-end fashion and jewellery brands have so far seen little impact from the rising cost of living, with strong, local demand making up for the lack of global tourism, the industry's traditional growth driver.

 While restricting purchases may cause "short-term frustration" for some customers, they are understanding overall, according to Blondiaux.
-The executive also defended the company's 300-euro limit for sales to customers whose main residence is Russia, saying it was to comply with international sanctions.
+The executive also said a 300-euro limit for sales to customers whose main residence is Russia was enforced to comply with international sanctions.

+"These sanctions say that you cannot sell an item which could be for use in Russia, whether you sell it to a Russian customer, a French customer or an American customer," Blondiaux said.
+"The measures are a reflection of what the law forces us to do, nothing more."
+Angry Russian influencers have been seen on social media cutting up Chanel handbags in protest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)